sagemath/trac_to_gh/Issue 6277.md

 # Issue 6277: sage -tp a.py a.py will test a.py twice

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6277

 Original creator: ncalexan